 - Identifies key issues, agrees actions and deploys resources.

-- Agrees allocation and deployment of any shared human resources to support all members of the Trust. (e.g.: TAs, cover supervisors, premises staff etc)
+- Agrees allocation and deployment of any shared human resources to support all members of the Trust. (e.g. TAs, cover supervisors, premises staff etc).

-- Directs the PD leads in supporting improvement in the quality of teaching and learning, in the organisation n INSET days, in moderation and standardisation of work both in each year group for primary, subject for secondary and at each transition point.
+- Directs the PD leads in supporting improvement in the quality of teaching and learning, in the organisation of INSET days, in moderation and standardisation of work both in each year group for primary, subject for secondary and at each transition point.